Can TBI patients fully recover from their injury?

-In the past, the common thought was that TBI recovery peaked around six months to two years post-injury.
+In the past, most rehab specialists believed that TBI recovery peaked around six months to two years post-injury.

-Meaning after two years, whatever abilities you had recovered up to that point were all you were told you should expect to gain back.
+Meaning after two years, whatever abilities you had recovered up to that point were all doctors thought you could gain back.

 So even if it’s been several years after your accident, you should never give up hope of making a full recovery!